Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical Analysis and Recommendations (from 2020 to 2024): Taxonomies Analysis: Comparison and More Influential Algorithms

 Considering the previous examples, it is clear that the real behavior of the algorithm is much more informative than its natural or biological inspiration.
-Even more, we have observed that in our first proposed taxonomy, built upon the review of more than three hundred proposals, the huge diversity of inspirational sources does not correspond with the lower number of algorithmic behaviors on which our second taxonomy is based.
+Even more, we have observed that in our first proposed taxonomy, built upon the review of 518 proposals, the huge diversity of inspirational sources does not correspond with the lower number of algorithmic behaviors on which our second taxonomy is based.
 This observation is in accordance with previous works in the literature, which have put to question whether the novelty in the natural inspiration of the algorithm actually yields different algorithms that could produce competitive results \cite{metaphor,review11}.

-We further elaborate on the above statement: our literature analysis revealed that the majority of proposals (more than a half, 52\%) generates new solutions based on differential vector forces over existing ones, as in the classical PSO or DE.
+We further elaborate on the above statement: our literature analysis revealed that the majority of proposals (more than a half, 60\%) generate new solutions based on differential vector forces over existing ones, as in the classical PSO or DE.
 A complementary analysis can be done by departing from this observation towards discriminating which of the classical algorithms (PSO, DE, GA, ACO, ABC or SA) can be declared to be most similar to modern approaches.
-The results of this analysis are conclusive: 34\% of all reviewed algorithms (122 out of 361) were found to be so influenced by classical algorithms that, without their biological inspiration, they could be regarded as incremental variants.
-The other 239 solvers (about 66\%) have enough differences to be considered a new proposal by themselves, instead of another version of an existing algorithm.
+The results of this analysis are conclusive: 23\% of all reviewed algorithms (122 out of 518) were found to be so influenced by classical algorithms that, without their biological inspiration, they could be regarded as incremental variants.
+The other 396 solvers (about 77\%) have enough differences to be considered a new proposal by themselves, instead of another version of existing classical algorithms.
+But, we must emphasize that in these new algorithms there exists a lack of originality or justification in a significant percentage of cases.
+We must emphasize that in these new algorithms there exists a lack of justification due to the lack of comparison with the state of the art and the lack of real interest in achieving reasonable levels of quality from the perspective of the optimization of well-known problems in recent competitions.